arsenyratner/anisble_collection_r/r/proxmox/README.md

-# Ansible Collection - k2tech.redos
+# Ansible Collection - r.proxmox

 Documentation for the collection.